-Stretches For New Runners
+Running: Stretches For New Runners For Better Performance

 It is important to include some stretching exercises before your running routine.
 If done correctly, stretches can help to improve your flexibility and joint range of motion, and can decrease your risk of injury to joints, muscles, and tendons while running.
-In this article, we will show you top 5 stretches to do before a run.
+In this article, we will show you top 5 stretches runners shold do before a run.

 Disclaimer: Note that stretching is not warming-up.
 It is a common misconception that warming-up equates to stretching.
 ‘Warming-up’ literally means raising your core body temperature.
 It is advised that before you begin on your stretches and run, a general warm-up such as brisk walking between five to ten minutes be performed to prevent injury to your ‘cold’ muscles. (see To stretch or not to stretch before an event?

-Top 5 stretches:
+Top 5 Stretches For Running: